subpic/ATQAM/README.md

 <a id="program"></a>

 ATQAM will take place from 8:00 AM to 11:00 AM (Eastern Time) on the 12th of October 2020.
+The ATQAM/MAST 2020 Workshop Proceedings are now available in the [ACM Digital Library](https://dl.acm.org/doi/proceedings/10.1145/3423268).

 Time | Session
 -- | --